Club / stadium contact for disabled supporters

 Based on the above, the club therefore only meets 77% of the guidance and has a shortfall of 16 wheelchair spaces.
 They should be working on a plan to rectify this deficit within a reasonable timeframe under the auspices of a full independent Access Audit.

-Both home and away fans can use accessible toilets inside the stadium.
+Both home and away fans can use the 8 accessible toilets inside the stadium and there is at least one located in each stand.
 The club shop is accessible for all fans and has a low level serving counters.
 Catering kiosks in both the home and away sections do have low level serving counters and so are fully accessible.

 Accessible services & information